gotamer/citadel/citadelsync/README.md

  - Compare revision state and sync in case you modify a vCard on the server.
 This is not supported in version 1, vCards on the server will be over written by the local once.
  - Create an executable for Android etc.
+ - Create a single vCard to hold all contacts, so it can be used as an address book in Thunderbird etc.

+#### Features not supported

+ - Does not support non standard vCard fields like *(If you must have one or two of those let me know)*
+ 	- X-EVOLUTION-RADIO
+ 	- X-KADDRESSBOOK-X-AssistantsName

 #### Hints:
  - Backup your vCards before you start using citadelsync, both local and server
  - Backup your config file before you upgrade to a new version of citadelsync

+#### Importent Note:
+In order to keep in sync version 1 of citadelsync deletes all contacts, in the given room on your citadel server, then uploads the vCards from your local folder to the room!

 ### Command Line Flags: